ally-logo-white-transp

 retirement

-Even if you have an employer-sponsored retirement account, a supplemental retirement account like an IRA could bring you more flexibility and increase your saving power.
-Let’s walk through IRA contribution limits for both Roth and traditional IRAs.
+Even if you have an employer-sponsored retirement account, a supplemental retirement account like an IRA can bring you more flexibility and increase your saving power.

 Roth IRA vs. traditional IRA

 Your money grows tax-deferred with a traditional IRA, which means you pay taxes on it when you withdraw money during retirement.
-You contribute after-tax earned income with a Roth IRA, which means it grows tax free.
+On the other hand, you contribute after-tax earned income with a Roth IRA, which means it grows tax free.

 Roth IRA vs. traditional IRA contribution limits

-Stay on top of your current IRA contribution, income and age limits, so you can take full advantage of your IRA without being penalized for contributing too much.
-IRA contribution limits for 2023 include the following:
+It’s important to stay on top of your current IRA contribution, income and age limits, so you can take full advantage of your IRA without being penalized for contributing too much.
+IRA contribution limits for 2025 include the following:

 Roth IRA